Confined steady states of a Vlasov-Poisson plasma in an infinitely long cylinder: Introduction

 \section{Introduction}

 The investigation of a high-temperature plasma under the influence of an exterior magnetic field is essential in fusion research.
 One of the most promising approaches to generate thermonuclear fusion power is magnetic confinement.
 The idea is to use magnetic fields to control the plasma in such a way that it keeps a certain distance to the reactor wall.
 This is necessary because a plasma that collides with the wall will cool down (which makes the fusion process impossible) and will possibly damage the reactor.
-The most common reactor types for magnetic confinement are toroidal devices, such as the Tokamak and the Stellerator.
-However, one alternative is a linear device that is called a magnetic mirror machine or a mirror trap .
-It can be visualized as a long cylinder (that is tapered at the ends) where the field lines of the exterior magnetic field are parallel to the cylinder axis.
+The most common reactor types for magnetic confinement are toroidal devices, such as Tokamaks, Stellerators and reversed field pinches, as well as linear confinement devices, for example z-pinch configurations.\\

-Of course, this is only a coarse schematic figure of this reactor type.
-We will now discuss a mathematical model to describe the behavior of a two-component plasma in such a device.
-In particular, we intend to prove the existence of stationary solutions that are \textit{confined} in the cylinder if the magnetic field is sufficiently strong.
-This means that the whole plasma is supposed to be contained in a cylinder with a given radius $R>0$ that is smaller than the radius of the cylindrical reaction chamber.
-As the cylinder is assumed to be very long, we will assume (for mathematical reasons) that its length is infinite.